Ciao a tutti, welcome back to my blog!

 The fruit is best eaten alone, not after your main meals as it will make your digestion very difficult.

 Bread, pasta and rice won't make you fat in the right portions

 Fast food is a big no, no!

-Cook at home to control what you put in your plate and eat out maximum twice a month
+Cook at home to control what you put on your plate and eat out a maximum of twice a month

 Bring a big salad for your work lunch instead of buying food.

 Have a vegetarian or even better, a vegan day a week

 Sweets (such as cakes, biscuits and so on) are a treat to enjoy once in a while and they are by no means a meal.